dicarlo2/ScalaEquals/README.md

 # ScalaEquals

-ScalaEquals provides easy to use macros for generating correct equals/hashCode/canEquals implementations, never look up an equals/hashCode recipe again!
-The methods generated from ScalaEquals are taken directly from Programming in Scala* and strictly obey the contract of equals:
+ScalaEquals provides easy to use macros for generating correct equals/hashCode/canEqual implementations, never look up an equals/hashCode recipe again!
+The methods generated from ScalaEquals are taken directly from [Programming in Scala][pis] and strictly obey the contract of equals:

 • *It is reflexive*: for any non-null value x, the expression x.equals(x) should return true.

 • *It is symmetric*: for any non-null values x and y, x.equals(y) should return true if and only if y.equals(x) returns true.

 • *It is transitive*: for any non-null values x, y, and z, if x.equals(y) re-turns true and y.equals(z) returns true, then x.equals(z) should return true.

 • *It is consistent*: for any non-null values x and y, multiple invocations of x.equals(y) should consistently return true or consistently return false, provided no information used in equals comparisons on the objects is modified.

 • For any non-null value x, x.equals(null) should return false.

-Additionally, `ScalaEquals.hash` will guarantee that `hashCode()` is always consistent with `equals`.
+Additionally, using `ScalaEquals.hash` will guarantee that `hashCode()` is always consistent with `equals`.
 In the documentation, anywhere `ScalaEquals.equal` is seen it is assumed that `ScalaEquals.equalAllVals` also applies, unless otherwise stated.